An official website of the United States government

-The Library has approximately 47,000 items in print, most of which you can check out.
+The Library has approximately 50,000 items in print and a growing eBook collection.
 Select related digital resources are also included below, but be sure to check out our Database A-Z list to see all of the electronic databases available to you.

 |Legal & Legislative Books||

 This collection contains many books, documents, and multi-volume sets that are not easily found in digital format, including a Serial Set collection spanning the 80th-103rd Congresses, select Commerce-related hearings going back to the 60th Congress, legislative histories compiled by DOC librarians, and various primary and secondary sources relating to the myriad legal and regulatory topics Commerce has dealt with over the years.

 Related digital resources include HeinOnline, Lexis Advance, ProQuest Legislative Insight, ProQuest Congressional, Westlaw, and BGOV & BLAW on the Bloomberg Terminal.

 The library subscribes to mostly digital periodicals, including the Harvard Business Review, Barron's, the Kiplinger Letter, Foreign Affairs, the Oil & Gas Journal and more.
 If you are looking for a journal or newspaper, contact us to see if it's included in one of our databases.

 Related digital resources include the Economist, HeinOnline Law Journal Library, and EBSCO Research Databases.

 From presentation skills to project management, this collection will help you boost your value and maximize your potential.
 Interpersonal relationships and networking, stress management, leadership and management techniques, diversity and women in the workplace, as well as writing and style guides are just a few of the areas represented.